DDGRCF/DFDet/docs/oriented_model_starting.md

 ```

 If you use DOTA dataset, you should convert and merge bounding boxes from the patch coordinate system to the full image coordinate system.
-We merge this function in the testing process of OBBDetection.
+We merge this function in the testing process of DADet.
 It can straightly genreate full image resutls without running other program.

 ```shell
 python tools/test.py ${CONFIG_FILE} ${CHECKPOINT_FILE} --format-only --options save_dir=${SAVE_DIR}